Three concentrations are offered in Mathematics Education. Information about each is found below.

 The Professional Internship Concentration is designed for students who (1) have an earned BA or BS in a math or related field, or (2) have sufficient upper division credits in math.
 Individuals who satisfy these requirements are eligible to apply as post-bac students to the Math licensure program.
 This program prepares students for becoming a middle grades (6-8) mathematics teacher or a secondary (6-12) mathematics teacher.
 Students may also earn a Master of Science Degree through this program.

 The Practitioner Concentration is designed for students who wish to earn an initial teaching license while serving as an instructor of record in a school.
-Students may also earn a Master Degree of Science through this program.
+Students may also earn a Master of Science degree through this program.

 The Educational Studies Concentration does not lead to initial teacher licensure, but does lead to a Master of Science degree.
 This concentration is designed for those who:

 - wish to enhance their professional knowledge and expertise,

 - are preparing to teach on the post-secondary level, or